 Going forward, better growth in domestic sales would also depend on the ability of companies to align their product portfolio towards chronic therapies for diseases such as cardiovascular, anti-diabetes, anti-depressants and anti-cancers that are on the rise.

 The Indian government has taken many steps to reduce costs and bring down healthcare expenses.
-Speedy introduction of generic drugs into the market has remained in focus and is expected to benefit the Indian pharmaceutical companies.
-In addition, the thrust on rural health programs, lifesaving drugs, and preventive vaccines also augurs well for the pharmaceutical companies.
+Speedy introduction of generic medicines into the market has remained in focus and is expected to benefit the Indian pharmaceutical companies.
+In addition, the thrust on rural health programs, lifesaving medicines, and preventive vaccines also augurs well for the pharmaceutical companies.

 Exchange Rate Used: INR 1 = US$ 0.0149 as on September 21, 2016